 What is Zappos?
 It’s not a ROWE (Results Only Work Environment).
 It’s not democratically run, like Semco.
 Zappos does manage to keep it’s employees very engaged.
 Engaged employees result in growth and profits by way of creativity and innovation.
 The management, led by Tony Sheih focuses on the company culture and delivering happiness.

 Zappos has a Culture Book, it publishes every year.
-Everyone who works with or for Zappos is encouraged to contribute the book describes Zappos culture.
-They publish all comments and only edit for typos, so the good the bad, everything gets published.
+Everyone who works with or for Zappos is encouraged to contribute the book describing Zappos culture.
+They publish all comments and only edit for typos, so the good, the bad, everything gets published.

 Zappos does use carrots and sticks, though in a way that employees can control.
 You can take classes that will bring you to the next career level and after taking them, you get a small raise.
 You can take them at whatever speed you like or not at all.
 Employees are empowered to do there jobs in whatever way works best, there does seem to be a large amount of autonomy.
 If you look at the Zappos Core Value Document, it’s obvious that they focus on mastery as well: